-Student Farmers are the backbone of the Dickinson College Farm, working in groups and independently on farm-based projects.
+Student Farmers are the backbone of the Dickinson College Farm.

 The College Farm is a diversified program offering opportunities for hands-on experience in sustainable food production, renewable energy, animal husbandry, and lots more.
 We manage the campus composting program, maintain a thriving stand at Carlisle's weekly farmers' market, grow food for the dining hall and are involved with many community-based projects; from class visits, to educational field days, workshops and public tours.
 Student farmers can be sure to be involved with all aspects of the farm’s projects!

 Volunteering at the College Farm offers students a chance to escape the library and refresh their minds and bodies for an afternoon or morning!
 Transportation is provided for all Farm shifts and no farming experience is necessary.

 Every Friday afternoon during the semester, College Farm vans depart the Kaufman Building at 1pm for an afternoon of Farm work, capped off by a chance to relax and eat a tasty snack.
 This is a great weekly chance to get off campus and build community with fellow Farmers!
 Please volunteer to firstname.lastname@example.org by noon on Thursday if you are interested in attending.